 The definitions of "interstate commerce" and "foreign commerce" are found at 18 U.S.C. § 10 and are set forth in Pattern Instruction on Definition of Interstate or Foreign Commerce, below, which consolidates and harmonizes various definitions of those terms.
+"Obscene" is defined in Pattern Instruction 18 U.S.C. § 1470.

-18 U.S.C. § 1465 TRANSPORTATION OF OBSCENE MATERIAL FOR SALE OR DISTRIBUTION-ELEMENTS

-[The indictment charges the defendant[s] with; Count[s] - of the indictment charge[s] the defendant[s] with] transportation of obscene material for the purpose of [sale; distribution].
-In order for you to find [the; a] defendant guilty of this charge, the government must prove each of the [four] following elements beyond a reasonable doubt:

-- 1. The defendant knowingly [transported in; traveled in; used any facility or means of] interstate or foreign commerce; and - 2.
-The defendant did so for the purpose of [sale; distribution] of [name the material charged in the indictment]; and - 3.
-The defendant knew of the content, character and nature of [name the material charged in the indictment] at the time of [transportation; travel]; and - 4.
+18 U.S.C. § 1465 PRODUCTION WITH INTENT TO TRANSPORT/DISTRIBUTE/TRANSMIT OBSCENE MATERIAL FOR SALE OR DISTRIBUTION-ELEMENTS [The indictment charges the defendant[s] with; Count[s] - of the indictment charge[s] the defendant[s] with] production of obscene material with the intent to [transport; distribute; transmit] obscene material for the purpose of [sale; distribution].
+In order for you to find [the; a] defendant guilty of this charge, the government must prove each of the [four] following elements beyond a reasonable doubt: 1.
+The defendant knowingly used [any express company] [other common carrier] [interactive computer service] to [transport; distribute; transmit] [name the material charged in the indictment] in interstate or foreign commerce; and 2.
+The defendant knowingly produced the materials with the intent to [transport; distribute; transmit] them; and 3.
+The defendant knew of the content, character and nature of [name the material charged in the indictment] at the time of production; and 4.
 [Name the material charged in the indictment] was obscene.